 Only a few minutes out of town is Los Muertos, a beautiful tucked away beach.
 Whenever we went to Los Muertos, we just would walk, though some people used quads to get to the beach.

 One fun way to see Sayulita and the jungle around it is with an ATV tour.
 We did this during the first week of our trip, and I found it quite helpful in figuring out how to get around the city.
-With the tour we discovered new trails, areas, and even beaches.
+With the tour, we discovered new trails, areas, and even beaches.

 Places to Stay

 During our first week in Sayulita, we stayed in Casa Paz.
 This home was located at the top of gringo hill road and though it was difficult to get to, it was a beautiful home and offered a stunning view of Sayulita.
-Walking into the home, you are welcomed with a open concept kitchen and dining area.
+Walking into the home, you are welcomed with an open concept kitchen and dining area.
 In front of the dining area is the infinity pool, which was where I spent most of my mornings taking in the unbelievable view.
-The home had laundry available, though you wouldn’t use it yourself, instead the house cleaner would pick up your laundry to clean and return it by end of the day.
+The home had laundry available, though you wouldn’t use it yourself, instead, the house cleaner would pick up your laundry to clean and return it by end of the day.
 The home was 2 floors and fit our entire group comfortably.

 While we loved this home, it was a trek to get to – and going into the town was always an adventure.
 The trial you need to take to get to the main road is overgrown with weeds, trees, and bushes, and it’s very easy to get hurt.
-In-fact, at one part of the trail you need to duck down in order not to get caught on barbed wire.
+In fact, at one part of the trail, you need to duck down in order not to get caught on barbed wire.
 This could be quite treacherous at night, and I wouldn’t recommend it if you have bad knees.

-During our second week, we stayed as Pajero De Fuego – a apartment complex closer to town.
-This apartment had a very modern feel and had it’s own in-suite laundry which was great as it felt like there was always something that needed to be washed – towels, clothes, sheets, etc. This apartment had one master bedroom, and one room with 3 smaller beds.
+During our second week, we stayed as Pajero De Fuego – an apartment complex closer to town.
+This apartment had a very modern feel and had its own in-suite laundry which was great as it felt like there was always something that needed to be washed – towels, clothes, sheets, etc. This apartment had one master bedroom, and one room with 3 smaller beds.
 It would be ideal for a family to stay in, though it also fit our group of 5 comfortably as well.